Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 Wealthfront was acquired by UBS in early 2022, so the company is expected to expand at an even faster rate than before.

-Kasisto - digital assistants
+Kasisto: digital assistants

 Kasisto creates conversational AIs that can understand ambiguous queries and reliably answer users’ questions.
 It uses advanced natural language processing (NLP) available in tailored packages for business banking, consumer banking, and investment management.